Johannes Käbin

-Johannes Käbin (Йоха́ннес Кэ́бин), also known by his Russified name Ivan Gustavovich Kebin (Иван Густавович Кэбин; 24 September 1905 – 25 October 1999), was an Estonian Soviet politician who led the Communist Party of Estonia from 1950 to 1978.
+Johannes Käbin (also known by his Russified name Ivan Gustavovich Kebin 24 September 1905 – 25 October 1999), was an Estonian Soviet politician who led the Communist Party of Estonia from 1950 to 1978.
 Käbin was an ethnic Estonian but had been raised in Russia (so-called "Yestonian"), as his family had moved to Saint Petersburg in 1910.
-After Estonia regained its independence until his death, Käbin was a member of the Social Democratic Labour Party.

 Early life and education

 Johannes Käbin was born in 1905 in Kalvi, Virumaa.
 In 1907, Käbin's family moved from Estonia to Saint Petersburg, where his father died in the same year.
 In 1916, together with his mother and older sister, he moved to the village of Sussanino in Petrograd Province, where the family bought a small farm (0.27 hectares).
 In 1926, he entered the Leningrad School of Soviet and Party Construction.
 A year later, Käbin was appointed chairman of the Susanin Village Council of the Gatchina (Trotsky) district.
 He completed his studies from the Institute of Red Professors in 1938.